MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/mobile-app-faq.md

 ## What can I do with the Azure Information Protection app?

 This app lets you view rights-protected email messages (.rpmsg files) if your email app doesn't natively support rights management data protection.
 This app also lets you view rights-protected PDF files, and pictures and text files that are rights-protected.

-Currently, you cannot use this app to create new protected email messages, reply to them, or create or edit protected files.
+You can't use this app to create new protected email messages, reply to them, or create or edit protected files.
+The app also can't open attachments in protected PDF documents.

 ## Can I open PDF files that are in SharePoint protected libraries and OneDrive for Business?